Last updated on September 22, 2025

 Best Artifact Commander Payoffs

-Commanders that care about artifact creatures need a high count of those but need some support.
+Commanders that care about artifact creatures need a high count of those, but need some support.
 Cards like Tempered Steel that buff your artifact creatures are great.
 If you care about your artifact creatures dying, cards like Skullclamp and Disciple of the Vault do a lot of work.
-There are also a handful of good board wipes like Their Name Is Death and Organic Extinction that artifact-creature heavy decks can use like Plague Wind to devastate the opponents and keep their board state up.
+There are also a handful of good board wipes like Their Name Is Death and Organic Extinction that decks heavy on artifact creatures can use to devastate the opponents and keep their board state up.

-Decks looking to cheat big artifacts into play need big artifacts worth cheating into play.
-Cards like Solemn Simulacrum and Meteor Golem often aren’t worth the effort; you need things like Blightsteel Colossus or Portal to Phyrexia.
-You’ll also need to get a bunch of mana rocks to support these big artifacts if you can’t get your commander or another engine online.
+Decks that look to cheat big artifacts into play need big artifacts worth cheating into play.
+Cards like Solemn Simulacrum and Meteor Golem often arenโt worth the effort; you need things like Blightsteel Colossus or Portal to Phyrexia.
+Youโll also need to get a bunch of mana rocks to support these big artifacts if you canโt get your commander or another engine online.

-Artifact commanders trying to combo off need some specific cards, but there are broad pieces you can look for.
-A colorless combo any deck can run is the combination of Wurmcoil Engine, Nim Deathmantle, and Ashnod's Altar to make infinite tokens and infinite mana.
+Artifact commanders that try to combo off need some specific cards, but there are broad pieces you can look for.
+A colorless combo any deck can run combines Wurmcoil Engine, Nim Deathmantle, and Ashnod's Altar to make infinite tokens and infinite mana.
 Walking Ballista is a great outlet for any artifact deck that makes infinite mana.
-Look for cards that can repeatedly untap themselves and or sacrifice things for free, like Blasting Station and Ashnod's Altar to establish combos, since free or close to free is important for many loops.
+Look for cards that can repeatedly untap themselves and/or sacrifice things for free like Blasting Station and Ashnod's Altar to establish combos, since free or close to free is important for many loops.

 Commanding Conclusion